lengran/OpenPrefirePrac/README.md

 pos_x pos_y pos_z ang_x ang_y ang_z
 ```

-The rest lines describe how to place bots.
+The fourth part with an arbitrary number of lines describes how to place bots.
 The first 3 numbers is position, following 3 numbers of the rotation.
 The 7th value is either True of False indicating whether the bot is crouching.

 ```
 pos_x pos_y pos_z ang_x ang_y ang_z is_crouching